-Anya is available for adoption in an offsite foster home
+Anya is available for adoption

 Beautiful young mom cat Anya was an outside homeless girl until she wisely zipped into someone’s house while the door was open and hid under the bed until her 5 babies were born.
 She’s been a deeply loving, gentle, and nurturing mom but hasn’t had too much opportunity to be nurtured herself.
 She will let you pick her up, and she loves to be petted, but is still learning to stay for long or settle in your lap.
 Rubbing against your legs and sharing a bold and lovely purr are grateful signs of her sweet progress.
 A quiet, predictable environment where she will continue to trust gentle people will be best for this beautiful sweetheart.